bvaughn/react-error-boundary/README.md

 # react-error-boundary

 Reusable React [error boundary](https://react.dev/reference/react/Component#catching-rendering-errors-with-an-error-boundary) component.
 Supports all React renderers (including React DOM and React Native).
-Refer to [this blog post](https://kentcdodds.com/blog/use-react-error-boundary-to-handle-errors-in-react) for more examples of how this package can be used.

 ### If you like this project, [buy me a coffee](http://givebrian.coffee/).